-The Unfair Terms in Consumer Contracts Regulations 1999 set out what makes a contract term unfair and also provides some examples of terms that are likely to be unfair.
+The Unfair Terms in Consumer Contracts Regulations set out the things that make a contract term unfair and also outline examples of contract terms that could be deemed to be unfair.

 When is a contract term unfair?